layday/instawow/README.rst

 Installing add-ons
 ~~~~~~~~~~~~~~~~~~

-You can install add-ons by their Curse project|nbsp|ID or slug, or their
+You can install add-ons by their Curse project ID or slug, or their
-WoWInterface|nbsp|ID, or even by their URL.
+WoWInterface ID, or even by their URL.
 All of the following will install
 Molinari::

     instawow install curse:20338